roke22/PHP-SSH2-Web-Client/README.md

 2. Install xterm with npm with "npm install" or on the root folder execute "npm install xterm"
 3. On the "server" folder install ratchet (http://socketo.me/) with composer, execute on the "server" folder "composer install"
 4. Run the websocket that is in the "server/bin" folder, you can do it with the commando "php server/bin/websocket.php 2>&1 >/dev/null &" from the root folder.
-5. Modify the url of the websocket in the index.php file.
+5. Modify the url of the websocket in the index.html file, line 81
 6. Now you can load the url of the domain.

 NOTE: You can change the size of the terminal modifying the constants ROWS and COLS in Servidorsocket.php but you have to do in index.html too.
 Must be the same size in both files or the web terminal will draw the information in a bad way.